 Acute attacks can cause severe problems in many parts of the body, and often require hospitalization.

 Chronic symptoms, such as anxiety, nausea, pain, and fatigue can take a serious toll on some people with AHP.

-There are simple tests yourhave AHPdoctor can perform to help determine if you
+There are tests your doctorhave AHPcan perform to help determine if you

 By the time I was 14, I had more unexplained attacks.
 My symptoms included tremors, seizures, sunburns and light sensitivity, frequent vomiting, abdominal pain, severe all-body pain, muscle weakness, memory loss, and diarrhea.— Nathan, living with AHP